laravel-enso/discussions/README.md

 - can be attached to any other model, via using a polymorphic relationship
 - a `Discussible` trait is available, in order to make it easy to add discussions to a model
 - changes to the discussions and posts are enforced through policies, where changes can be made by the original poster or an administrator
-- uses its own suite of specialized bulma styled VueJS components for smooth integration with the rest of the application
+- uses its own suite of specialized Bulma styled VueJS components for smooth integration with the rest of the application

-### Publishes

-- `php artisan vendor:publish --tag=discussions-config` - configuration files
-- `php artisan vendor:publish --tag=discussions-assets` - the required js assets
-- `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the assets, once a newer version is released, can be used with the `--force` flag

 ### Configuration & Usage

 Be sure to check out the full documentation for this package available at [docs.laravel-enso.com](https://docs.laravel-enso.com/packages/discussions.html)

 ### Contributions